 Learning More

 Organizational change is complex and hard to lead.
-The 7 factors detailed by Mckinsey in this model may be useful to include in your strategy work using either the Strategic Management Framework or VMOSA tool.
+The 7 factors detailed by McKinsey in this model may be useful to include in your strategy work using either the Strategic Management Framework or VMOSA tool.

 Many efforts to create lasting change in include the use of organizational development programs.
 You might find our posts on Force Field Analysis and the similarities between change models interesting.
-Lastly, we’ve also briefly summarized another Mckinsey model, their Influence model of change.
+Lastly, we’ve also briefly summarized another McKinsey model, their Influence model of change.

 Several of the leading models of change may not have not been critiqued sufficiently.
-The below podcast casts a critical eye over the field of organizational change.

 We think organizational change is a fascinating and hugely important concept and activity.